The history of Vintage®

 Trev created a process whereby the relic-ing could be achieved in serial production and in a worldwide industry first, Vintage® ICON Series™ was born, making 'new pre-worn guitars', ‘modern relics’, accessible to a much wider market with all of the hallmark Vintage® attributes of style, value, high spec, superb playability and great tone.

-Vintage launched its ICON Series in 2006 and then broke the mould later in the year with the introduction of the Vintage ICON Series V100MRPG, an ‘homage’ which ‘doffed it’s cap’, as Guitar and Bass magazine said in its December 2006 review, to a certain guitar which had been in the ownership of both Peter Green and Gary Moore.
+Vintage launched its ICON Series in 2005 and then broke the mould in the following year with the introduction of the Vintage ICON Series V100MRPG, an ‘homage’ which ‘doffed it’s cap’, as Guitar and Bass magazine said in its December 2006 review, to a certain guitar which had been in the ownership of both Peter Green and Gary Moore.

 The V100MRPG went on to be a classic, accepted by pros, and beginners alike and for Trev and I, it really proved the point that you can create greatness, consistently, but without completely emptying people’s pockets.
 The Vintage ICON Series has gone on to become the leading exponent of the “new beat up old guitar”.